On stability of Abrikosov vortex lattices: Introduction

-Eqs \eqref{GES}, which we call Gorkov-Eliashberg-Schmid equations (they are also known as the Gorkov-Eliashberg or the time-dependent Ginzburg-Landau equations), have a much narrower range of applicability than the Ginzburg-Landau equations (\cite{Tink}) and many refinements have been proposed.
+Eqs \eqref{GES}, which we call the Gorkov-Eliashberg-Schmid equations (also known as the Gorkov-Eliashberg or the time-dependent Ginzburg-Landau equations), have a much narrower range of applicability than the Ginzburg-Landau equations (\cite{Tink}) and many refinements have been proposed.
 However, though improvements of these equations are, at least notationally, rather cumbersome, they do not alter the mathematics involved in an essential way.

-The Abrikosov lattices are defined as solutions, $(\Psi, A)$, to \eqref{gle}, whose physical characteristics, $|\Psi|^2$, $\CURL A$, and $J_S = \Im(\bar{\Psi}\COVGRAD{A}\Psi)$ are double-periodic w.r. to a lattice $\LAT\subset \R^2$.
+The Abrikosov lattices are solutions, $(\Psi, A)$, to \eqref{gle}, i.e. static solutions to \eqref{GES}, whose physical characteristics, $|\Psi|^2$, $\CURL A$, and $J_S = \im(\bar{\Psi}\COVGRAD{A}\Psi)$ are double-periodic w.r. to a lattice $\LAT\subset \R^2$.
 They are static solutions to \eqref{GES} and their stability w.r. to the dynamics induced by these equations is an important issue.

-In \cite{ST2}, we considered the stability of the Abrikosov lattices under the simplest perturbations, namely those having the same (gauge-) periodicity as the underlying Abrikosov lattices (we call such perturbations \emph{gauge-periodic}).
-We proved for a lattice $\LAT$ of arbitrary shape, $[\tau]$, and for the average magnetic field, $b$, per lattice cell close to either the second or first critical magnetic field, that, under gauge-periodic perturbations, \begin{itemize} \item[(i)] \emph{ Abrikosov vortex lattice solutions are asymptotically stable for} $\kappa^2 > \kappa_c(\tau)$; \item[(ii)] \emph{Abrikosov vortex lattice solutions are unstable for} $\kappa^2 < \kappa_c(\tau)$. \end{itemize} Here, \DETAILS{the lattice shape parameter, $\tau\in \C$, $\Im\tau > 0$, is defined by identifying $\R^2$ with $\C$, via the map $(x_1, x_2)\ra x_1+i x_2$ and bringing a lattice (using translations, rotations and rescaling, if necessary) into the form $\LAT_\tau=\sqrt{\frac{2\pi}{\im\tau} } (\Z+\tau\Z)$,} by the lattice shape we understand the class $[\tau]$ of lattices, equivalent under rotations and dilatations, parametrized by points $\tau$ in the fundamental domain, $\Pi^+/SL(2, \Z)$, of the modular group $SL(2, \Z)$ acting on the Poicar\'e half-plane $\Pi^+$ (see Supplement I), and
+In \cite{ST2}, we considered the stability of the Abrikosov lattices under the simplest perturbations, namely those preserving their periodicity (we call such perturbations \emph{gauge-periodic}).
+For a lattice $\LAT$ of arbitrary shape, and with the area, $|\Omega|$, of the fundamental domain, $\Om$ (or the torus $\R^2/\LAT$), close to $\frac{2\pi}{\kappa^2}$, we proved that, under gauge-periodic perturbations, \begin{itemize} \item[(i)] \emph{ Abrikosov vortex lattice solutions are asymptotically stable for} $\kappa > \kappa_c(\LAT)$; \item[(ii)] \emph{Abrikosov vortex lattice solutions are unstable for} $\kappa < \kappa_c(\LAT)$. \end{itemize} Here $\kappa_c(\LAT)$ is the function lattices given by $\kappa_c(\LAT) := \sqrt{\frac{1}{2}\left(1-\frac{1}{\beta (\LAT)}\right)}$, where $\beta(\LAT)$ is the Abrikosov 'constant', defined in Remark 2) below.

-where $\beta(\tau)$ is the Abrikosov 'constant', defined in Remark 2) below.
-(We assume always that the co-ordinate origin is placed at one of the vertices of the lattice $\LAT$.)
-For the definitions of the average magnetic field, $b$, and various stability notions see Subsections \ref{sec:abr-lat} and \ref{sec:pert}.
+Due to the magnetic flux quantization property - see Subsection \ref{sec:abr-lat}, the condition that $|\Om |$ is close to $\frac{2\pi}{\kappa^2}$ means that the average magnetic field (or magnetic flux), per lattice cell, $ b = \frac{1}{|\Omega|} \int_\Omega \CURL A ,$ is close to the second critical magnetic field $h_{c2}=\kappa^2$.
+For the definitions of various stability notions, see Subsection \ref{sec:pert}.